DiurD/CEA_LSV/README.md

 # CEA_LSV
 Se você consegue ler e entender isto, prossiga para a [seção em português](#pt-br)

-If you can read and fully understand English, continue to the [english sections](#en)
+If you can read and fully understand English, continue to the [english section](#en)

 ## PT-BR
 ### Sumário